junxit/us-congress-bills-110/metadata.md

 - 2007-09-06 — The Speaker designated the Honorable Tim Holden to act as Chairman of the Committee.
 - 2007-09-06 — The previous question was ordered pursuant to the rule. (consideration: CR H10195)
 - 2007-09-06 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-09-10 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.